Rule 3701:1-66-05 | Medical general purpose radiographic equipment.

 (v) Neither tomographic nor stereoscopic radiography is being performed;

-(8) A device shall be provided to terminate the exposure at a preset time interval, preset product of current and time, preset number of pulses, or preset radiation exposure to the image receptor;
+(8) A device will be provided to terminate the exposure at a preset time interval, preset product of current and time, preset number of pulses, or preset radiation exposure to the image receptor;

-(9) For radiographic equipment that provides manual exposure control, the operator shall be able to terminate the exposure at any time unless:
+(9) For radiographic equipment that provides manual exposure control, the operator will be able to terminate the exposure at any time unless:

 (a) The exposure is 0.5 second or less; or